BETTER BUSINESS: DIGITAL MARKETING BASICS

 Email marketing: Using an email management service like Constant Contact or Mail Chimp, you can send email messages to your customers from your email list.
 Since you own your list, you control what segment of your list receives which message and how often.
 You can also hire email services that use rented lists (like using a direct-mail service), but in my experience the results seldom justify the expense.

 Content marketing: This is when you create content (articles) that you submit to other sources for posting.
 The content must be something of value to the reader or it won’t get posted.
 When posted, there’s an opportunity to direct the reader back to your website, but it’s not an overt or obvious advertisement.
-This can be very effective, but generally is used by major companies and organizations with teams of full-time experts.
-It takes a lot of time and special journalistic skills to make this work.
-For an independent performance shop or small auto parts chain, it might just be too costly and time consuming.
+This can be very effective as long as you have the journalistic skills and time to devote to the project.

 Affiliate marketing: Pat Flynn of Smart Passive Income describes affiliate marketing as “the process of earning a commission by promoting other people’s (or company’s) products.”
 There are thousands of companies and individuals who have created a platform (blog, website, Twitter feed, etc.) with thousands or even millions of followers.
 These independent contractors are paid to direct those loyal followers to a company’s website.
 They are paid by the number of “click thrus” they generate for that company.
 The cost per click (CPC) is negotiated.
 It’s probably not a good way to go for most smaller businesses, unless you find a small affiliate with just the right following at a reasonable price.